jokafor26/LaunchingEC2/README.md

 # LaunchingEC2

 Launching an EC2 Instance in Amazon Web Services

 Using AWS management console, I selected the virtual machine with ec2 instance I wanted which is a Linux machine through the wizard which helps guiding you through the initial setup process.

  ![Image](https://github.com/user-attachments/assets/acc1f093-3890-49b9-8146-c8c18bd676c4)

-Picked the default instances type which was the General Purpose and it’s free to use and adding 20GB to it as well as adding tags.
+Picked the default instances type which was the General Purpose which is free to use, adding 20GB to it, and tags.

 ![Image](https://github.com/user-attachments/assets/54a7eeb1-82dc-4010-98c4-878d56b6745b)